The Commis Method™ prepares you to become a Chef.

 While we offer everything you will need to launch your culinary career, the value of what we offer depends on you.
 We can't do the work for you.

-Tuition and Fees at SDCI currently break down as follows:
+Tuition and Fees at SDCI are currently as follows:

 As a school of the culinary arts, we focus exclusively on the courses you need to one day become a chef.
 By offering a diploma, we keep the cost of your tuition down because we don’t have offer General Ed courses in subjects such as History or Economics — and we recognize that no culinary school can possibly teach those topics well.